 They say that Fray Diego de Landa He ordered a Christian doctrine to be printed Mayan language, of which there are references but could not be found.
 Diego de Landa died in 1579 with 54 years in the city of Mérida.
 His discussed figure is one of the most important cronistas of Yucatan, fervent devotee, cruel and fanatical.

-La History It is written by the winners.
+La About us It is written by the winners.
 It makes me bold to talk about history, but I allowed myself to give my opinion from the read.

 Fray Diego de Landa He was one of the most controversial characters of the conquest, the executor of one of the most atrocious acts against the Mayan culture, which is part of the universal culture, of everyone's.